 Nevertheless, the data lacks reliability, because taxpayers might overstate tax compliance cost estimates or might not remember all the tax compliance costs they incurred (Slemrod & Blumenthal, 1996).
 Moreover, the respondents' bias might affect the data, as affirmed by the response rates of between 30% and 40% (Slemrod & Venkatesh, 2002).
-Slemrod and Venkatesh (2002) suggested that bias might reduce the tax compliance cost estimation when tax compliance costs of non-respondent taxpayers are excluded.
-Moreover, the separation of tax compliance costs from others is difficult, especially in the absence of exclusive accounting or tax departments in organisations (Slemrod & Venkatesh, 2002).
+Slemrod and Venkatesh (2002) suggested that bias might reduce the tax compliance cost estimation when tax compliance costs from others is difficult, especially in the absence of exclusive accounting or tax departments in organisations (Slemrod & Venkatesh, 2002).